 The University of Michigan Department of Psychiatry is conducting a research study using

-Cognitive Behavioral Therapy (CBT) as a treatment for adults and teenagers with Obsessive
+Cognitive Behavioral Therapy (CBT) for children (7-12) with Obsessive-Compulsive

 IS NOW FREE!

 We have talked about the website OCDchallenge.com before.
 This website offers an interactive